gitcoder-23/react-eshop/README.md

-this project using react-firebase-graphql-stripepayment gateway
+this project using react-firebase-graphql-stripe payment gateway